 - Furloughed Employees

 If you have furloughed employees due to COVID-19, this may impact your payroll classification(s).
 Many states' rating bureaus will allow the exclusion of wages in the premium calculation for employees who are paid but do not work due to COVID-19.
-Certain states, such as New York, will classify such wages as clerical.
+Certain states, such as New York, will classify into a class code similar to clerical.
 Please contact your insurance agent to find out if these classifications apply to you.

 "Paid furloughed employees" means employees who continue to receive payments during a temporary layoff or an involuntary leave and are not performing any work duties for an employer.
 To be considered furloughed, an individual cannot be working at all, nor can they be on any job site.
 Funds used to pay furloughed employees can come from any source, provided the furloughed employees remain on your payroll.